Baldie-dev/JanusLM/README.md

   --templates PATH      templates for request/response pairs.
   --vuln {HTTP_HEADERS,XSS} Select category of vulnerability
 ```

+To generate one pair of high-quality training data, it costs on average:
+- Input tokens: ~3500
+- Output tokens: ~1700

 Current token distribution in training data (*Larger dataset to be prepared*):